waggingtail-dev/package-apple-gsx/README.md

 // when given an activation token, will return a new authentication token
-// when given an expired/current token, will refresh the token
+// when given an expired/current token, will refresh the token try {
-// CALL THIS ONCE and store the `authentication token` e.g. "against the user" try {
     // will return an authentication token
     $authToken = $gsx->authenticate()->token($activationToken);

-    // this is just an example, the implementation is irrelevant Auth::user()->saveAppleGsxToken($authToken);
+    // store the token, implementaion is up to you.
+    Cache::put('gsxAuthToken', $authToken, $ttl);

     // or throw an `UnauthorizedException` if `token` is invalid } catch (UnauthorizedException $e) {